-- The mentees plan to put their lessons learned into practice (take a photo if it was N written down, or write down what was discussed).
-If you have a copy of the mentees plan, it will be easier to go through what they planned to do during the next mentoring visit.
+- The mentees plan to put their lessons learned into practice (take a photo if it was written down or write down what was discussed).
+If you have a copy of the mentees plan, it will be easier to go through what they planned to do during the next mentoring visit. - ✤ Whether the mentoring visit achieved its purpose and how it could be improved.